cresset-template/cresset/README.md

 4. Docker Compose does not run on WSL.
 Disable `ipc: host`.
 WSL cannot use this option.

 5. CUDA Driver Compatibility.
-If `torch.cuda.is_available()` returns `UserWarning: CUDA initialization:...`, Then either upgrade the host CUDA driver or downgrade the CUDA version for the image.
+If `torch.cuda.is_available()` returns `UserWarning: CUDA initialization:...`, this indicates that the CUDA driver on the host is incompatible with the CUDA version on the Docker image.
+Either upgrade the host CUDA driver or downgrade the CUDA version of the image.
-Check the [compatibility matrix](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#use-the-right-compat-package) to check if the host CUDA driver is compatible with the desired version of CUDA.
+Check the [compatibility matrix](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#use-the-right-compat-package) to see if the host CUDA driver is compatible with the desired version of CUDA.

 # Desiderata